libreswitch/ops/tests/rest/rest_test.md

 - The following error message or anything other than `204 NO CONTENT` is displayed when trying to delete a valid user currently not logged:

- A ``400 BAD REQUEST`` HTTP response.
+    A `400 BAD REQUEST` HTTP response.

-- Deleting a valid user currently logged in, the following error message or anything other than ``400 BAD REQUEST``is displayed:
+- Deleting a valid user currently logged in, the following error message or anything other than `400 BAD REQUEST`is displayed:

     A `204 NO CONTENT` HTTP response.

-- Deleting a nonexistent user anything other than a ``400 BAD REQUEST`` HTTP response is displayed.
+- Deleting a nonexistent user anything other than a `400 BAD REQUEST` HTTP response is displayed.

-- Deleting a user who is not part of the ovsdb_users group, the following error message or anything other than a ``400 BAD REQUEST`` HTTP response is displayed:
+- Deleting a user who is not part of the ovsdb_users group, the following error message or anything other than a `400 BAD REQUEST` HTTP response is displayed:

     A `204 NO CONTENT` HTTP response.

 ## REST API put method for users

 ### Objective
-The objective of the test case is to validate the "/rest/v1/system/users/{id}" through the standard RESTAPI PUT method.
+The objective of the test case is to validate the "/rest/v1/system/users/{id}" through the standard REST API PUT method.

 ### Requirements
 The requirements for this test case are: